JobMaathuis/STATR_pipeline/README.md

 # Simple Translatome Analysis Tool for Ribo-Seq (STATR) pipeline
-Enviromental factors can have a huge impact on the condition of a cell.
+Environmental factors can have a huge impact on the condition of a cell.
 This condition may be reflected by the gene expression.
-Using Ribo-Seq this gene expression can be accuratly measured.
+Using Ribo-Seq this gene expression can be accurately measured.
 Ribo-seq, also known as ribosome profiling, is a next-generation sequencing (NGS) technology, which can analyse the ribosome-protected mRNAs.
-Ribo-Seq has some major advantegouses compared to similar techniques.
-In contrast to similar technique, Ribo-Seq analyses the messenger-RNA (mRNA) that is currently being translated on a ribosome insteaf of all mRNA in the cell.
+Ribo-Seq has some major advanteges compared to similar techniques.
+In contrast to similar technique, Ribo-Seq analyses the messenger-RNA (mRNA) that is currently being translated on a ribosome, also known as the translatome, instead of all mRNA in the cell.
 This provides a more accurate overview of the protein levels in a cell and can therefore be used to compare cells under different conditions.

 In order to compare the Ribo-Seq data from different cells this pipeline was created.
-The pipeline can have multiple samples (with repeats) as input and creates the following outpus:
+The pipeline can have multiple samples (with repeats) as input and creates the following outputs:

 * Genome-wide Ribo-Seq profile (can be visualised with free software like Integrative Genomic Viewer)
-* File with average ribosome densities realtive to the start codon
+* Ribosome densities file
 * Principal Component Analysis (PCA) plot
-* Dendogram
 * Heatmap

 ## Pipeline overview
+STATR pipeline directed acyclic graph (dag)

 ![STATR pipeline directed acyclic graph](https://github.com/JobMaathuis/STATR_pipeline/blob/main/images/dag.png)

-The function of each rules is explaned under the Rules section
+The function of each rules is explained under the Rules section

-## Repository structre
+## Repository structure

 ```
-eindopdracht/
+STATR_pipeline/
 ├── config/
 │   ├── config.yaml
 ├── images/
 │   └── dag.png
+├── logs/
 ├── resources/
 │    ├── scripts/
 │    │   ├── Python_scripts/